-Don’t let your hard work go to waste!
-Learn three ways to keep dehydrated powders dry (and not clumping) and safe for food storage to enjoy year-round!
+Don't let your hard work go to waste!
+Learn five ways to keep dehydrated powders dry (and not clumping) and safe for food storage to enjoy year-round!

 You might find that your dehydrated powders are clumping in that jar.
 Or perhaps you've ground them and found the produce wasn't as dry as you thought it was.